obin-hero/savn/README.md

-**This is a modified code of SAVN(Learning to Learn how to Learn: Self-Adaptive Visual Navigation using Meta-Learning) to reproduce the experimentt results of Visual Semantic Navigation using Scene Priors**
+❗ **This is a modified code from** [SAVN]( https://github.com/allenai/savn) **to reproduce the experiment results of <u>Visual Semantic Navigation using Scene Priors</u>** ❗

-# Scene Priors
+# Visual Semantic Navigation using Scene Priors

-By Mitchell Wortsman, Kiana Ehsani, Mohammad Rastegari, Ali Farhadi and Roozbeh Mottaghi (Oral Presentation at CVPR 2019).
+By Wei Yang, Xiaolong Wang, Ali Farhadi, Abhinav Gupta, Roozbeh Mottaghi

+This code is modified to experiment the performance of the agent with the knowledge graph.
+Original code was implemented to use pre-extracted feature, but I modified it to use raw image to see and understand how the agent moves.

 ## Citing
+Original code was the implementation of **"Learning to Learn How to Learn: Self-Adaptive Visual Navigation Using Meta-Learning"**
 ```
 @InProceedings{Wortsman_2019_CVPR,
   author={Mitchell Wortsman and Kiana Ehsani and Mohammad Rastegari and Ali Farhadi and Roozbeh Mottaghi},